BIOLOGICAL FILTERS FOR AQUACULTURE

 to be regulated.

-fluidize the bed, the water needs to be evenly distributed across the whole
+to completely fluidize the bed, the water needs to be evenly distributed across

-bed.
-Two things can happen if the flow
+the whole bed.
+Two things can happen if

-the water will channel and short circuit though the bed.
-This means that the
+is that the water will channel and short circuit though the bed.
+This means

-possibility is that the short circuit will happen near the wall of the vessel
+Another possibility is that the short circuit will happen near the wall

-and the abrasive sand will eat a hole through the wall of the vessel.
+of the vessel and the abrasive sand will eat a hole through the wall of the

-means that the water entering the filter should have a high level of oxygen in
+This means that the water entering the filter should have a high level

 Bead filters